Española, New Mexico: Economy

 The Los Alamos National Laboratory is the largest employer in Española; it accounts for over 12% employment of residents.
-The education sector is the second largest employer, the Española Public Schools is the 16th largest school district in New Mexico.
+The education sector is the second largest employer, and the Española Public Schools is the 16th largest school district in New Mexico.
 Recently, Northern New Mexico College has expanded its degree programs and made massive improvements to its campus, adding a new library and a new School of Education.
-Larger local businesses include Akal Securities Inc, a security company that employees over 500 people.
+Larger local businesses include Akal Securities Inc, a security company that employs over 500 people.

 Arts and culture

 Plaza de Española

 The fountain at Plaza de Española was designed as a replica of the Alhambra.
 The plaza is home to the Convent Mission, administered by the Episcopal Church.

 Library

 Española Public Library contains a collection of about 50,000 items.